aosumi-rena/XiuXianBot/README.md

-│   ├── database/   # Allow the bot to connect to database and manage it │   ├── admin/      # Additional admin logics to assist the web_local admin dash pages │   ├── game/       # Migrated core logics for the main game from i3 versions, now fully separated from commands │   └── ???/        # Additional folders containing future features
+│   ├── database/   # Allow the bot to connect to database and manage it │   ├── admin/      # Additional admin logics to assist the web_local admin dash pages │   ├── game/       # Migrated core logics for the main game from i3 versions, now fully separated from commands │   ├── utils/      # Additional utility tools for the bot to execute certain sub-functions of commands │   └── ???/        # Additional folders containing future features
 ├── web_local/      # Local admin GUI (config management, server control) │   ├── app.py                  # To launch the admin dash page at specified port